 A timeline history of NEIU and its properties on Bryn Mawr

 Northeastern Illinois University has decided to lease its property between Kimball and Bernard, first acquired in 2016.
 In June of 2022, the University Board of Trustees passed a motion to hire a real estate services firm to solicit development proposals.
-The Hollywood-North Park Community Association insists that community voice be a part of this process and will continue to do so.
+The Hollywood-North Park Community Association has long insisted that community voice be a part of this process and will continue to do so.
 Read the chronology below to learn more.

 As part of its long-term strategic plan (“Decade of Dreams”), Northeastern Illinois University announces its intent to purchase additional property along Bryn Mawr.
 The plan includes mixed-use student housing on Bryn Mawr in addition to other campus improvements.
 (See the original 2014 map here.)